(Header image: Bikes at a Metro Station in Copenhagen, Denmark; photo courtesy of PhD student Neda Maki)

 Where To Get More Information:

-- Home page of the AAA.
+- American Anthropological Association.
 This site provides some very useful information on the skills you develop with a degree in Anthropology as well as some career paths that have been followed by Anthropology majors.
 It also states jobs currently being occupied by anthropologists and some generally interesting notes.

 - Wisconsin National Primate Research Center.
 Students interested in Primatology will be spending a lot of time at this site.
 Full of information you’ll find job titles, answers to Frequently Asked Questions, educational programs, various careers associated with Primatology and links to primate societies just to name a few.
 This is certainly one of the best pages out there.